TosbackCgusBridge-Bot/CGUs-versions/Nytimes/Privacy Policy.md

 This Privacy Policy may be amended from time to time.
 Any such changes will be posted on this page.
 If we make a significant or material change in the way we use your personal information, the change will be posted on this page thirty (30) days prior to taking effect and registered users will be notified via e-mail.

-Search Help Starbucks will open a cafe in Vietnam
+Search Help Toasting and grinding spices

-Also in Dining &.
-Wine »
+Also in Video »

-*   Spices: When to grind, when to toast
+*   Melissa Clark shows us how to make lemon ricotta cookies
-*   Garam masala: Many recipes, and even more uses
+*   Mark Bittman shows us how to cook a steak

-*   © 2012 The New York Times Company
+*   © 2013 The New York Times Company
 *   Site Map
 *   Privacy
 *   Your Ad Choices